 Reminiscent of man’s interplay with architecture and ubiquitous societal networks, space is experienced on macro and micro levels.
 As environment and landscape are examined through multiple, simultaneous perspectives, a link between physical reality and its hidden structures is exposed and questions that probe humanity’s expanding emotional vernacular in the face of accelerating existential progression are addressed.

-A long-held interest in safety design of public institutions, mainly hospitals and its palliative care units, continues to inform Lo Castro's aesthetic intent.
+A long-held interest in safety design of public institutions, continues to inform Lo Castro's aesthetic intent.
 Like a silent hand, neutral interiors, furniture, healthcare instruments and signage aim to act in a soothing, minimal and non-intrusive way without compromising the efficiency of form and function.
 A further understanding of this peculiar mode of interaction and communication through common visual markers materializes in streamlined abstractions with a narrow focus on the meaning and definition of safety and protection in Lo Castro's work.

-While suspended between certainty and delusion in the face of unavoidable truths, at the most critical stages of life, words fail and an urgent expression of communion is forged.
+At life's most critical stages, we are suspended between certainty and delusion while facing unavoidable truths.
+It is in this state that words generally fail us and a longing for an urgent expression of communion is forged.
 That is the territory Lo Castro mines, expanding on the thought process initiated by previous work with an increasingly crystallized approach that continues to flesh out a meditative and universal language, intent on promoting cross-cultural communication and the furthering of applied aesthetics.

 Francesco Lo Castro was born in Catania, Italy in 1976, raised in Germany, and transplanted to South Florida during high school, where he became immersed in the local graffiti and punk/hardcore music scenes of the early 90’s.
 Fueled by a strong family-instilled work ethic and the do-it-yourself attitude of the underground youth movement, he quickly found a foothold in the Arts as a prolific painter and independent curator.
 He’s the founder of Pop Art Studios a creative services agency and launch pad for all projects under the LOCASTRO moniker.